 The first two of these results resolve questions of Balogh, Li and Treglown whilst (iii) resolves a question of Falgas-Ravry.
 Note that (i) combined with a result from [3] completely determines the asymptotic minimum degree threshold for forcing a perfect H-tiling.
 Additionally, we prove a result that combined with a theorem of Balogh, Li and Treglown, asymptotically determines the minimum degree threshold for forcing an almost perfect H-tiling in an ordered graph (for any fixed ordered graph H).
 Our work therefore provides ordered graph analogues of the seminal tiling theorems of Kühn and Osthus [Combinatorica 2009] and of Komlós [Combinatorica 2000].
 Each of our results exhibits some curious, and perhaps unexpected, behaviour.
 Our solution to (i) makes use of a novel absorbing argument.
-1. Introduction In recent years there has been a significant effort to develop both Turán and Ramsey theories in the setting of vertex ordered graphs.
-A (vertex) ordered graph or labelled graph H on h vertices is a graph whose vertices have been labelled with $[h] := \{1, \ldots, h\}$ .
-An ordered graph G with vertex set [n] contains an ordered graph H on [h] if (i) there is an injection $\phi : [h] \to [n]$ such that $\phi(i) < \phi(j)$ for all $1 \le i < j \le h$ and (ii) $\phi(i)\phi(j)$ is an edge in G whenever ij is an edge in H. Turán-type problems concern edge density conditions that force a fixed graph H as a subgraph in a host graph G. Whilst the Erdős-Stone-Simonovits theorem [8, 9] determines, up to a quadratic error term, the number of edges in the densest H-free n-vertex graph, there is still active interest in the Turán problem for bipartite H. Indeed, for bipartite H the error term in the Erdős-Stone-Simonovits theorem is in fact the dominant term, so more refined results are sought.
+1. INTRODUCTION In recent years there has been a significant effort to develop both Turán and Ramsey theories in the setting of vertex ordered graphs.
+A (vertex) ordered graph or labelled graph H on h vertices is a graph whose vertices have been labelled with $[h] := \{1, \ldots, h\}$.
+An ordered graph G with vertex set [n] contains an ordered graph H on [h] if (i) there is an injection $\phi : [h] \to [n]$ such that $\phi(i) < \phi(j)$ for all $1 \le i \le j \le h$ and (ii) $\phi(i)\phi(j)$ is an edge in G whenever ij is an edge in H. Turán-type problems concern edge density conditions that force a fixed graph H as a subgraph in a host graph G. Whilst the Erdős-Stone-Simonovits theorem [8, 9] determines, up to a quadratic error term, the number of edges in the densest H-free n-vertex graph, there is still active interest in the Turán problem for bipartite H. Indeed, for bipartite H the error term in the Erdős-Stone- Simonovits theorem is in fact the dominant term, so more refined results are sought.
 Similarly, a result of Pach and Tardos [24] determines asymptotically the number of edges an ordered graph requires to force a copy of a fixed ordered graph H with so-called interval chromatic number $\chi{<}(H)$ at least 3.
-Therefore, again there is significant interest in the 'bipartite' case of this problem (i.e., when $\chi{<}(H) = 2$ ); see Tardos [28] for a recent survey on such results.
+Therefore, again there is significant interest in the 'bipartite' case of this problem (i.e., when $\chi{<}(H) = 2$); see Tardos [28] for a recent survey on such results.
 The study of Ramsey theory for ordered graphs has also gained significant traction.
-For example, results of Conlon, Fox, Lee and Sudakov [5], and of Balko, Cibulka, Král and Kynčl [2] demonstrate that there are ordered graphs H for which the behaviour of the Ramsey number is vastly different to their underlying unordered graph.
-Date: October 17, 2022.
+For example, results of Conlon, Fox, Lee and Sudakov [5], and of Balko, Cibulka, Král and Kynčl [2] demonstrate Date: December 9, 2021.